waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Current Quest: The Mt.
 Moon Fossil**
     - **Objective:** Find a fossil to give to the Rocket Grunt blocking the path at Mt.
 Moon B2F (30,12).
     - **Status:** Pivoting away from the 'Dig' hypothesis after extensive, failed testing.
 Now pursuing new leads from the `puzzle_solver_agent`.
-    - **Next Step:** Travel to Lavender Town to test the hypothesis that the grunt wants a Pokémon nicknamed 'fossil'.
+    - **Next Step:** Travel to Lavender Town to test the hypothesis that the grunt wants a bone-related item from the Pokémon Tower.
+Be wary of confirmation bias with this hypothesis; pivot quickly if it yields no results.

 # III.
 Battle Intel
 - **Type Effectiveness Chart (Verified):**